 3) Cumulative Effects.
 Consideration of cumulative effects shall include the reasonably foreseeable additive or interactive effects associated with the Undertaking.
 When determining the APE, the Agency Official shall consider the potential cumulative effects within, at minimum, a distance of one quarter (1/4) of a mile on either side of the centerline of a route, unless the provisions of Stipulation IV.B are applicable.”

 How California is involved

-Between Bullhead City and Yuma, the boundary of the Colorado River Ranger District of the Arizona Bureau of Land Management is west of the Arizona-California border.
-The Colorado River Ranger District consists of 1.3 million acres of public land.
-84,000 acres of which are located in the state of California.
+Between Bullhead City and Yuma, the boundary of the Colorado River Ranger District of the Arizona Bureau of Land Management extends west of the Arizona-California border.
+The Colorado River Ranger District consists of 1.3 million acres of public land, 84,000 acres of which are located in the state of California.
 On the California side, there are 342 miles of backroads.

-Luckily, we were able to force a complete withdrawal of all travel management plans in the Colorado River Ranger District.
-In total, 7 travel management plans were canceled and we saved over 10,000 miles of roads on public lands.
+Luckily, the community forced a complete withdrawal of all travel management plans in the Colorado River Ranger District.
+In total, 7 travel management plans were canceled, and the community saved over 10,000 miles of roads on public lands.

 You can read the programmatic agreement below